rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 RFFs _will not_ be required to set and meet specific milestones.
 They will be asked to prepare a brief update each quarter and have a catch-up call with the Foundation staff.
 At the end of the fellowship year RFFs will be asked to write a blog post detailing their experiences of the program and reviewing their achievements for publication on the Foundation’s website.

+All RFFs will be required to adhere to the [Rust Foundation’s Code of Conduct](https://foundation.rust-lang.org/policies/code-of-conduct/), which is an extension of the [Rust Project Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
+Failure to adhere to the Code of Conduct may result in the Fellowship being terminated.

+## Who can apply?

+The Fellowships are open to applications from anyone who will be over the age of 18 at the time of the grant award.
+Rust Foundation staff, officers, and directors are not eligible to apply for any Rust Foundation grants.
+People who are currently paid to work on the Rust Project full-time will also not be eligible for Fellowships (part-time is fine).

+You don’t have to speak English to be a Fellow, but you do need a reasonable understanding of written English in order to be able to interact with members of the Project Teams and Working Groups.

+All Fellowship applicants must ensure that they are able to receive financial transfers from the USA.
+Details can be found [here](https://home.treasury.gov/policy-issues/financial-sanctions/sanctions-programs-and-country-information) of the restrictions to such transactions.

 [Full Eligibility and Selection Criteria](https://placid-guanaco.cloudvent.net/grants-eligibility-and-selection/#fellowships-and-project-grants)

 [FAQs](https://placid-guanaco.cloudvent.net/grants-faqs/#fellowship)